lawrancej/CompilerDesign/textbook/03-parsing.md

       -> x + x + x        -> x + x + x

 ### What is a LL(k) grammar?

+An LL(k) grammar parses sentences from the top down in left to right order of input without returning backwards.
+The (k) refers to an incoming number of k token strings that the parser is able to take into consideration as it determines rules.
+Every step of derivation must be already be defined in the grammar's parse tree and k tokens for it to be LL(k) grammar.

 ### What is a LR(k) grammar?